-I can imagine a young child these days, returning from an “active shooter” drill at her kindergarten, saying the same thing.
+I can imagine a young child these days, returning from an “active shooter” drill at her kindergarten, while also wearing a mask and being reminded to socially distance, saying the same thing.
 A person I love once said “Life is overrated,” and meant it.
 There are times when that doesn’t seem like an overstatement.

 And yet somehow, we plow on.
 As Kingsolver writes, “We bang and bang on the door of hope, and don’t anyone dare suggest there’s nobody home.”
 Human beings are incapable of living without hope.
 If there isn’t any to be found, we manufacture it.
 We choose to interpret what happens and doesn’t happen in ways that point toward a glimmer of something better and worth searching for.
 And sometimes we describe the process in words that include the divine.